rwxrob/zet/README.md

-# Personal Zettelkasten
+# Personal Zettelkasten of `@rwxrob`

+Hi I'm Rob Muhlestein from http://rwxrob.tv.
 This is my personal, public Zettelkasten repository.
 It contains stuff on pretty much any topic I feel like writing about, that I'm good with being public.
-There are tons of spelling and grammar errors and such because it is meant to be an organic place to dump thoughts, not a final publication (although the idea is to use a Zettelkasten to produce such things).
+I'm a very public person because I sincerely want to help others find their own path.
+There are tons of spelling and grammar errors and opinions and mistakes and realizations I was wrong because it is meant to be an organic place to dump thoughts, not a final publication (although the idea is to use a Zettelkasten to produce such things).

+> 🤬
+> I want people to find value in this content *as is*, just don't change
+> it and abuse it.
+Citations and quoting with attribution are 100% okay
+> under fair-use copyright laws everywhere.
+>
+> I had to add my name because people are forking this repo and posting
+> harassing issues and PR requests and it might not be obvious who wrote
+> it.
+Let me be clear, making *any* change and publishing that change
+> yourself is illegal.
+This includes forking and submitting harassing
+> or satirical PRs after that PR has been rejected.
+Doing so is not only
+> against GitHub policy and copyright law, but could also be prosecuted
+> as criminal harassment and liable depending on the changes.
+>
+> Make no mistake, I will fucking sue your ass if you violate this legal
+> requirement even if I have to go on a fund-raising campaign to make it
+> happen.
+It takes me thousands of hours to produce this content.
+>
+> Whatever your intention, to troll, harass, or plagiarize, just know
+> that if you do create any "derivative work" getting sued will be the
+> least of your problems.
+You've been warned.

 Related: